Descanonge/fronts-toolbox/docs/dev-guide.rst

 Added functions must be tested.
 Define new test functions in ``tests/...``.
 Those tests only check if the function executes for different kinds of input, as well as the output metadata.
-They do not test for correctness, though you are welcome to write more advanced test if your algorithm allows it.
+They do not test for correctness, though you are welcome to write more advanced tests if your algorithm allows it.

 To check the actual output of your function, please add a jupyter notebook to the documentation in ``doc/gallery/``.
 The notebook is here to showcase the